|Guide||♦||103 Triplogs||Active Topic|

-The Meadow trail exists as a small alternative route to the beginning of the Mt.
-Lemmon trail.
-The official trailhead is about 0.1 miles into the Mt.
-Lemmon trail, which is located at the top of the road (Observation Road) that goes right past Ski Valley.
+The Meadow Trail exists as a small alternative route to the beginning of the Mt.
+Lemmon Trail.
+The official trailhead is about 0.1 miles into the Mount Lemmon Trail #5, located at the top of the road (Observation Road) that goes right past Ski Valley.
 So, hop on the Mt.
-Lemmon trail and immediately look for the signed trail junction for the start of the Meadow trail.
+Lemmon Trail and immediately look for the signed trail junction to start the Meadow Trail.
 Hang a right onto the Meadow Trail.

-Shortly the flavor of the trail changes as you enter covered pine forest proper.
-Some of the forest it burned, some is not.
-Everything is blanketed in ferns and there is shade everywhere, cooling off those hot Tucson temperatures.
-There is a great earthy, pine scent to the air.
+Shortly the flavor of the trail changes as you enter the covered pine forest proper.
+Some of the forest is burned, some is not.
+Everything is blanketed in ferns, and there is shade everywhere, cooling off those hot Tucson temperatures.
+There is a great earthy, pine scent in the air.
 There are a couple of small grassy meadows here and there.
-To your left if you wander off trail are nice views out over the Wilderness of Rock and upper Sabino Canyon.
+To your left, if you wander off the trail, are lovely views out over the Wilderness of Rock and upper Sabino Canyon.
 You could spend all day here.
-Up to this point the trail is markedly level.
+Up to this point, the trail is markedly level.

-After roughly 0.5 miles the trail starts to switchback down the ridge, shaded all the way.
-There are some nice, huge trees along the way.
+After roughly 0.5 miles, the trail starts to switchback down the ridge, shaded all the way.
+There are some lovely, huge trees along the way.
 Flowers and ferns too.
-Soon enough you come to the signed junction with the Mt.
+Soon enough, you come to the signed junction with the Mt.
 Lemmon trail again.
-To the right is miles of wilderness.
+To the right are miles of wilderness.
 To the left is the route back to the Mt.
 Lemmon trailhead.
-If you hang a left here be sure to take the short signed spur to the Lemmon Rock Lookout for some of the best views in Southern Arizona.
+If you hang a left here, be sure to take the short signed spur to the Lemmon Rock Lookout for some of the best views in Southern Arizona.